-Contestants in all Miss America preliminaries at the local and state level compete in these areas:
+Contestants in the Miss District of Columbia pageant compete in these areas:*

 Contestants perform a 90-second routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.
 Other talents that can be performed solo on a stage are also possible.
 Phone or e-mail us if you have a question about your talent presentation.
 Scoring is based on contestant’s skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.

 Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal “after five” social event.
-Pant suits, cocktail dresses and evening gowns are all appropriate for this phase of the competition.
+Pant suits, cocktail dresses and evening gowns are all appropriate for this phase of the competition, although gowns are worn by the vast majority of contestants.
 Scoring is based on overall first impression, sense of confidence, personality and stage presence, walk and posture, appropriateness of attire and sense of attractiveness.

-Each contestant briefly appears on stage in a one or two-piece swimsuit and footwear of her own choosing.
-Swimsuits must be approved prior to competition by the Executive Director of the pageant.
+Each contestant briefly appears on stage in a one or two-piece swimsuit (Miss DC Organization decides on designer and color; some flexibility exists to tailor to each contestant) and footwear of her own choosing.
+Swimsuits must be reviewed and approved prior to competition by the Executive Director of the pageant.
 Scoring is based on overall first impression, statement of physical fitness and health, overall physique which is pleasing to her height, weight and bone structure, walk, posture and grace, sense of confidence and presence on stage.

 *Areas of competition and percentages are subject to change by the Miss America Organization.